rakhimov/scram/doc/theory.rst

 **************************

-Fault Tree Analysis is a top-down deductive method to understand the logic leading to the top undesired event or fault.
+Fault Tree Analysis is a top-down deductive method to understand the logic leading to the top undesired event or fault [FTA]_.
 Boolean logic is used to combine events that could lead to the undesired top event.
 This analysis assumes that events are independent and may incorporate Common Cause Failure for the analysis with dependent systems.
-The analysis generates minimal cut sets, importances of events, probabilities of top event and gates.
+The analysis generates minimal cut sets, importance factors of events, probabilities of top event and gates.